Some of our information has moved to NT.GOV.AU

 Each official becomes the ‘face’ of officiating at competitions.
 People often judge all officials by how an individual official behaves, hence the need for professional and responsible approaches when dealing with participants, coaches, administrators and others involved with competitions.

-Some sporting organizations have a uniform that officials are expected to wear while officiating at sanctioned of formal competition.
+Some sporting organisations have a uniform that officials are expected to wear while officiating at sanctioned of formal competition.
 It is important that officials present in a manner that portrays officiating in a positive, professional and respected manner, including having a clean uniform (including footwear), and a generally neat appearance.

 Officials should be appropriately dressed prior to and following the competition.
 The principles of neatness and tidiness also apply in these situations.
 People have high expectations f officials, and expect them to present as professional.
 A well-presented official arriving at the competition is making a statement to the participants, administrators and others, prior to the commencement of any competition.